christopherchristensen/summaries/cnf/mds/prep/ccna-final-exam_solutions.md

 38.  **What are three characteristics of multicast transmission?
 (Choose three.)**

+     >   […] The multicast addresses are in the range
+     >   224.0.0.0 through 239.255.255.255.
+Address assignments are listed below.
+     >
+     >   The range of addresses between 224.0.0.0 and 224.0.0.255, inclusive,
+     >   is reserved for the use of routing protocols and other low-level
+     >   topology discovery or maintenance protocols, such as gateway discovery
+     >   and group membership reporting.
+Multicast routers should not forward
+     >   any multicast datagram with destination addresses in this range,
+     >   regardless of its TTL. ([IANA | IPv4 Multicast Address Space Registry](<https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml>))

      -   The source address of a multicast transmission is in the range of 224.0.0.0 to 224.0.0.255.
      -   *A single packet can be sent to a group of hosts. \**
      -   *Multicast transmission can be used by routers to exchange routing information. \**